This is Post 21 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 In Consciousness we are Equal

-The egoic style of the Human Realm separates, categorises, and excludes people according to various distinctions of occupation, origin, nationality, race, religion, education, skill, intelligence, etc. Appreciative Joy on the other hand, is an attitude characterised be a deep sense of human solidarity – an inclusiveness and a sense of equality that springs directly from the equalising and unifying nature of Consciousness.
-However different we are on the surface level, in such things as skills, appearance, and life experience – at the level of Consciousness we are fundamentally equal.
+The egoic style of the Human Realm separates, categorises, and excludes people according to various distinctions of occupation, origin, nationality, race, religion, education, skill, intelligence, etc. Appreciative Joy on the other hand, is an attitude characterised by a deep sense of human solidarity – an inclusiveness and a sense of equality that springs directly from the equalising and unifying nature of Consciousness.
+However different we are on the surface level, in such things as skills, appearance, and life experience; at the level of Consciousness we are fundamentally equal.
 Consciousness is equally available to everyone, and the more time we take to ‘rest’ as Consciousness, the more we recognise this equality.

-Resting the Physical Body as Consciousness
+Resting the Physical Body ‘as’ Consciousness

 The Physical Body is usually profoundly effected by the fear and anxiety that drives the egoic will.
-It is because of our pervasive and usually unconscious background of fear, and the need to control our experience that flows from that, that our bodies are so often effected by permanent patterns of muscle tension and hormonal stress, and our brains are habitually wired for hyper-vigilant attention – ever watchful for signs of danger.
+It is because of our pervasive and usually unconscious background of fear, and the need to control our experience that flows from that, that our bodies are so often effected by permanent patterns of neuromuscular tension and hormonal stress, and our brains are habitually wired for hyper-vigilant attention – ever watchful for signs of danger.

-Many of us have deep trauma patterns wired into our brains and neuromuscular systems, which are continuously being triggered by, and reinforced by, our life experiences.
-Resting the Physical Body as Consciousness, is a powerfully therapeutic counterbalance to this.
+Many of us have deep trauma patterns wired into our brains and neuromuscular systems, which are continuously being triggered by, and reinforced by, our difficult life experiences.
+Resting the Physical Body as Consciousness, is a powerfully therapeutic counterbalance to all this.
 By recognising the energetic benevolence of Consciousness, and receiving it into the Physical Body, we give ourselves the opportunity to start to heal this sort of patterning.

 Appreciative Joy – an Abundant Sensibility

 The ability to bring the particular energetic quality and attitude of Consciousness that is Appreciative Joy, to our experience of the Physical Body can bring a subtle but profound release – a sense of ease and blessing that allows the unconscious neuro-muscular and hormonal patterning to start to heal.
-It is possible, for some, to rest as Consciousness in the midst of life, through the practice of mindfulness, but the practice of sitting meditation is a much easier place to start.
+It is possible, for some, to rest as Consciousness in the midst of life, through the practice of Mindfulness, but the practice of sitting meditation is a much easier place to start.

 Sitting meditation, if badly taught however, often involves a very difficult ongoing confrontation with our underlying fear and anxiety.
 This might not be so bad if we were taught where to look for the antidote, which is to be found in Consciousness itself.
-The pain and distress that some practitioners come to associate with meditation can be avoided, simply by approaching meditation as ‘resting as Consciousness’, and by giving balanced attention to all of the four brahmavihāras.
+I believe the pain and distress that some practitioners come to associate with meditation can be avoided, simply by approaching meditation as ‘resting as Consciousness’, and by giving balanced attention to all of the four brahmavihāras.

 It is fear that locks us out of the abundant and appreciative sensibility that is Appreciative Joy, so it is essential that we understand the roots of fear and know how to overcome it, if we are to establish an effective meditation practice.
 Fear is, in part, a functional and protective mechanism on the egoic level, but it is spiritually disabling because it prevents us from rising above that level, and can completely prevent both our individual psychological progress and the progress of society.